hyperlane-xyz/v2-docs/build-with-hyperlane/troubleshooting.md

 #### Missing name field error

 An error about a missing `name` field most likely indicates that you have an environment variable that implies the existence of a chain, but said chain does not exist in the config files.
-You may have mispelled the ENV name (`HYP_BASE_CHAINS_GOERLI_CONNECTION_URL)`.
+You may have misspelled the ENV name (`HYP_BASE_CHAINS_GOERLI_CONNECTION_URL)`.
 Or you may have specified a new chain but forgot to load the corresponding config file.